 Mornington Peninsula Shire and Peninsula Writers' Club present the third year of the Mayor’s Short Story Awards and invite local emerging writers to enter the Awards.

-The Awards aim to encourage and support Mornington Peninsula writers of all abilities, celebrate our diverse talent and showcase local stories and voices.
+The Awards aim to encourage and support Mornington Peninsula writers of all abilities, celebrate our diverse talent, and showcase local stories and voices.

 Award categories and prizes:

 - 8 – 12 years judged by author Coral Vass

 500-word limit / short creative fiction only

-$500 prize and bookstore vouchers
+$500 prize and bookstore voucher

 - 13 – 17 years judged by Samantha-Ellen Bound

-1000-word limit / short creative fiction
+1000-word limit / short creative fiction only

-$500 prize and bookstore vouchers
+$500 prize and bookstore voucher

 2,000-word limit / short creative fiction only

-Meet the Judges
+Meet the judges